Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 5. Walk Lovers Lane, the oldest footpath in the Presidio.
 This is a .6 mile completely paved path, but keep your eye out for the art installation by Andy Goldsworthy near the south end of the trail.
 This is a popular place for photo session!
 (Presidio) ✅

 6. Chill out at Crissy Field with views of the Golden Gate Bridge and the city skyline.
-There is a lot to do in this area from picnics, to biking, to simply enjoying a sunny San Francisco day (Presidio) ✅
+There is a lot to do in this area from picnics to biking, to simply enjoying a sunny San Francisco day (Presidio) ✅

-7. Baker Beach is probably one of the more popular beaches in San Francisco and definitely worth the visit with its awesome views of Golden Gate Bridge and connection to the Batteries to Bluffs trail.
-Fair warning though, the closer you walk along the beach to the bridge, the less clothing is worn (Presidio) ✅
+7. Baker Beach is probably one of the more popular beaches in San Francisco and definitely worth the visit with its awesome views of the Golden Gate Bridge and connection to the Batteries to Bluffs trail.
+Fair warning, though, the closer you walk along the beach to the bridge, the less clothing is worn (Presidio) ✅

 9. As mentioned above, the Batteries to Bluffs Trail is an awesome hike that doesn’t require you to leave the city!
 It’s roughly 2 miles round trip with a mix of coastal pathways, staircases, and consistently gorgeous views (Presidio) ✅

-10. Walk the 17 mile Cross Town Trail.
-If you’re a walker, this is a great way to see lesser known parts of San Francisco (entire city)
+10. Walk the 17-mile Cross Town Trail.
+If you’re a walker, this is a great way to see lesser-known parts of San Francisco (entire city).

 San Francisco Bucket List: Viewpoints

-1. Gaze out over the San Francisco Bay, Alcatraz Island, and Angel Island from Inspiration Point (Presidio)
+1. Gaze out over the San Francisco Bay, Alcatraz Island, and Angel Island from Inspiration Point.
+(Presidio)

 2. Grab a workout on the Lyon Street Steps.
 These steps are a popular workout location for locals, but the view from the top makes the climb worth it.
 Alternatively, just park at the top and enjoy the view without the sweat session.
 (Pacific Heights) ✅